author logo, Pat Cryer, webmaster

 Miscellaneous

-Television as a category which first appeared in 1959 - which is why it is squeezed into a small space at the top of the list.
+Television as a category first appeared in 1959 - and, in the actual account book, is squeezed into a small space at the top of the list.
 So 1959 was the first year that our family had a television, and we were by no means unusual.
 At that time everyone rented rather than bought because televisions used the old valve system, so frequently went wrong.
 Renting was a form of insurance because the rental company had to foot the repair bills.
 The rental cost was £11-12-6 in the part year of 1959 and £26-10-8 in the following full year of 1960.
 All the programmes were in black and white not colour.
 Televisions were very expensive.
 Like all electrical goods, they have become much cheaper in real terms over the years.

-Abbey Road was the old name for the Abbey National Building Society, and the money in this category represented our mortgage repayments of £4 per month.
+The old name for the Abbey National Building Society was Abbey Road, and the money in this category represented our mortgage repayments of £4 per month.
 This amount was agreed back in 1938 when my father bought our house for £835, and it remained fixed throughout the life of the mortgage.
 I used to go to the Building Society Offices with my mother to pay it in.
 She handed over four crisp pound notes.
 (Most bills at that time were paid by personal visit and in cash.)

 General rates were what is now council tax.

-Season Ticket was my father's fare on the London Underground between Edgware Tube Station and his work (Golders Green at first and then central London.)
+Season Ticket referred to my father's fare on the London Underground between Edgware Tube Station and his work (Golders Green at first and then central London.)
 I have no idea what length of time he bought it for.

-Loan.
 This loan was repaid during the lifetime of the account book, but beneath the crossing out it seems to say 'schooling'.
 This puzzles and saddens me, as I went to a state funded grammar school and although my parents did have to buy my school uniform, they would have had to clothe me anyway.
 I even cycled to school, so there were no travelling costs.
+(For pupils choosing to use a bus, the council did supply free travel cards for anyone living more than three miles from the school, but I found it simpler to cycle because of the queues, and cycling was door-to-door anyway.)